SimpleArt/recursive_cache/README.md

 from itertools import chain
 from number_theory import is_prime

-@recursive_cache
-def generator(n):
-    # Compute `gen` first before the generator is used.
-    # Now the generator doesn't include any recursion and is safe to use.
+# Isolate the generator from the recursion.
-    def helper(gen):
+def helper(n, iterable):
     for i in range(n):
         if is_prime(i):
             yield i
-        yield from gen
+    yield from iterable

-    # Run the `helper` with the given recursive components.
+# Isolate the recursion from the generator.
+@recursive_cache
+def generator(n):
     return helper(generator(n-1)) if n >= 0 else iter([])
 ```